Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 See [`attest`](../contracts-api/unirep-sol.md#attest)
 :::

-### Verify epoch key on-chain
+### Verify epoch key

-Wait.
-What if a user requests data with an invalid epoch key? 😨 <br/>
-Don't worry.
-The attester contract can force users to provide valid epoch keys with an [epoch key proof](../circuits-api/circuits.md#epoch-key-proof).<br/>
+An [epoch key proof](../circuits-api/circuits.md#epoch-key-proof) is submitted when a request is made to change to user data.
+Attesters can choose to verify proofs off-chain (with a relay, as in the demo attester) or on-chain.<br/>

-For example, we can change the function inputs with an epoch key proof:
+For example, `UnirepApp.sol` can be modified by adding the epoch key proof:

 ```sol
 function submitAttestation(